 position Associate Head Coach

 Katarzyna Dabrowa returned to her alma mater as an assistant coach in 2018 and was promoted to associate head coach in October 2021.
 Dabrowa, who was the youngest female assistant coach in NCAA Division I fencing when she was hired, competed for the Buckeyes from 2011-13.
-She helped guide the squad to the 2012 NCAA championship as team co-captain and was the first Buckeye to win a NCAA title in women’s epee.
+She was a co-captain on the 2012 NCAA Championship and was the first Buckeye to win a NCAA title in women’s epee.

-Dabrowa carries a list of impressive accolades from her time as a student-athlete at Ohio State:
+Dabrowa also carries a list of impressive accolades from her time as a student-athlete at Ohio State: